adamantine-sim/adamantine/governing_equations.md

 # Governing Equations
 ## Assumptions
 We make the following assumptions:
-* No movement in the liquid.
+1. No movement in the liquid.
-* No evaporation of the material.
+2. No evaporation of the material.
-* No change of volume when the material changes phase.
+3. No change of volume when the material changes phase.
-* There is always a mushy zone (no isothermal change of phase).
+4. There is always a mushy zone (no isothermal change of phase).
+5. One-way coupling from the temperature evolution to the mechanical evolution.
+We neglect the effect of deformation on the thermal simulation.
+6. Material properties used in the heat equation can be anisotropic
+7. Material properties used in the solid mechanics are isotropic

 ## Heat equation
 ### Weak form